AlekstheRealist/nopi.js/README.md

 On file creation, *Nopi* will look through your working project directory for controller and model folders and create the corresponding file type.
 If none of these folders exist, *Nopi* will create the file in the root of your project.

 Controllers which are generated should be added to the ```index.js``` to connect and route with intended endpoint.
-Once the controller is setup inside of the index controller, it is connected to your API.
+Once the controller is setup inside of the index controller, it is connected to your API server.

 *Nopi* also creates ```.nopiPath``` folder in your project and saves the path of the file type generated.
 This is to optimize the speed of file creation.
 By saving this path *Nopi* does not have to dynamically find the folder again after each generated file.